IHeartRobotics/ros-reps/rep-rsi.rst

 Production robotic systems that ship with ROS pre-installed have different requirements from the needs of developers and researchers installing ROS onto a single robot or computer.

 Hardware vendor support staff need a way to determine information about the state of the system to speed troubleshooting.
-Software developers can make use of a common means of introspecting hardware to determine what functionality is available and improve the out of the box experience for user.
+Software developers can make use of a common means of introspecting hardware to determine what functionality is available and improve the out of the box experience for users.

 Specification
 =============